Eyelid Repair Helps Improve Vision and Appearance

 Entropion refers to a condition in which the lower eyelid rotates inwards and towards the eye in such a way that the eyelashes are touching the eye.
 It can lead to infection and eventual scarring of the eye itself, due to constant irritation from the lashes.
 In children, particularly Asian children, this condition is referred to as epiblepharon, while entropion is routinely seen in relation to aging patients.
 Eyelid repair entropion is typically performed under local anesthesia with light intravenous sedation (twilight) as an outpatient procedure.

-Before making a decision, please consider having a personal evaluation with New York eyelid surgery specialist Dr. Amiya Prasad to determine what is the most appropriate procedure for your specific case.
+Before making a decision, please consider having a personal evaluation with New York eyelid surgery specialist and Oculoplastic surgeon Dr. Amiya Prasad to determine what is the most appropriate procedure for your specific case.

 Schedule An Appointment Today!